Onelevenvy/NextAGIFuture/README.md

 A chatbot, RAG, agent, and multi-agent application project based on LangChain, LangGraph, and other frameworks, open-source, and capable of offline deployment.

-Note: This project is developed by simultaneously learning and mastering technologies such as LangGraph, FastAPI, and Next.js, while building LLM applications.
-This approach helps improve our skills and allows us to experience the enjoyment brought by LLMs.
-The project code may undergo significant changes and may contain bugs.
-We also hope that like-minded individuals will join us and grow together.

 ### 🤖️ Overview

 ![image](https://github.com/user-attachments/assets/a4e33565-7acf-45d9-8e82-5a740cd88344)